jpata/particleflow/mlpf/pyg/README.md

 # Supervised training

-First make sure to update the config yaml `../../parameters/pyg.yaml` to your desired model parameter configurations, and physics samples for training and testing.
+First make sure to update the config yaml `../../parameters/pyg_config.yaml` to your desired model parameter configurations and physics samples for training and testing.

 After that, the entry point to launch training/inference for either CMS, DELPHES or CLIC is the same.